NCBI-Hackathons/HLAClustRView/README.md

 ## Description of Package Functionality ##

-The vignette of the **HLAClustRView** package, which is a document that provides a task-oriented description of the package functionality,
+The vignette of the **HLAClustRView** package, which is a document that provides a task-oriented description of the package functionality, contains the most up-to-date information.

 ## Citing ##